 Nokia has signed a new deal with HMD global for 10 years and the company will make equipment (smartphones and tablets) for Nokia for the next 10 years.
 This is the Rise of Phoenix – and a much anticipated come back from the once the most valuable Mobile manufacturing company in the world.

 The newly founded company will be based out of Finland the home turf of Nokia.
 HMD global will be pumping in $500 million into the venture in the course of next three years and will also be part of branding and marketing of Nokia devices.

-Microsoft has sold Nokia’s feature phone business in a group deal to FIH ( a subsidiary of Foxconn) and to the HMD Global.
+Microsoft has sold Nokia’s feature phone business in a group deal with FIH ( a subsidiary of Foxconn) and to the HMD Global.
 The deal is worth $350 million.

-Everyone has a legacy of using a Nokia smartphone, and boy O’ boy were they phenomenal back in 2005 with Nokia 6600.
+Everyone has a legacy of using a Nokia smartphone, and boy O’ boy was they phenomenal back in 2005 with Nokia 6600.

 Microsoft acquired the Nokia Mobile Business in 2014 and it is common knowledge that Microsoft re-branded Nokia to Microsoft for all the devices.

 Nokia CEO ended his speech saying this “we didn’t do anything wrong, but somehow, we lost”. teary eyed Steve Balmer at an earlier press conference in 2014 when Nokia was acquired by Microsoft.

 Competitors moved too fast and Nokia was caught in the middle of Android and iOS both becoming very prominent.
 The last nail was the rise of Samsung and other Android manufacturers, that saw the end of it.